DanielHe4rt/SOLID4Noobs/en/docs/4-isp.md

 # Interface Segregation Principle

-This principle in my opinion is the most simple to understand, but one of the most boring to implement.
+This principle in my opinion is straightforward to understand and powerful in practice.
 First, let's understand how it works in theory and then we go to code.

 ISP takes place as Interface Segregation of specific things.
 Remember the first principle?
 Single Responsibility?
 Now we have the same point, but with Interfaces.